keithalewis/papers/capm/epst.md

 Note that $A$, $B$, $C$, and $\Delta$ only depend on
 $x$, $E[X]$, and $E[XX']$.
-Classical literature focuses mainly on the latter three which may explain why prior authors failed to note the elementary but stronger result
+Classical literature focuses mainly on the latter three which may explain why prior authors overlooked the elementary but stronger result
 $$
 	R(\xi) - R(\xi_0) = \beta(R(\xi_1) - R(\xi_0))
 $$